Vigility-Technologies/prac-ag/docs/AWS_DEPLOYMENT_GUIDE.md

 **Using Route 53:**

 1. Register or transfer domain to Route 53
-2. Create A record pointing to EC2 elastic IP
+2. Create a record pointing to EC2 elastic IP
 3. For Amplify, it provides a subdomain or you can add custom domain

 ### 3. Monitoring